tgmti/docker-pdi/README.md

 DockerFile for [Pentaho Data Integration](https://sourceforge.net/projects/pentaho/) (a.k.a kettel / PDI)

-This image is intendend to allow execution os PDI transformations and jobs throught command line and run PDI's UI (`Spoon`).
-PDI server (`Carter`) is available on this image.
+This image is intended to allow execution of PDI transformations and jobs through command line and run PDI's UI (`Spoon`).
+PDI server (`Carte`) is available on this image.

 # Quick start